tranbrandon1233/TalkingTerry/README.md

 ## Inspiration
 #### insert interesting phrase here
-body text
+say smth that sounds better than "we got the rabbit wtv thing and were inspired by it n wanted to build our own"

 ## What it does
 #### Talking Terry is the hands-free phone that can do everything for you with just your voice.
-body text
+features include:
+- (list all the stuff the voice commands can do)

 ## How we built it
-#### Software
+### Software
-body text
+- list apis n algorithm concepts
-#### Hardware
+### Hardware
-body text
+- something something raspberry pi running python, hooked up to mic, speaker+amplifier, and gps

 ## Challenges we faced
+### Hardware
+- integrating mic and gps modules so rp can receive outputs
+- had to solder some headers bc they didn't come soldered, no one has solder at a hackathon
-- hardware
+- obtaining all the hardware parts :P
+### Software
+-

 ## Accomplishments that we're proud of
-- hardware
+- getting the hardware to work (hopefully)

 ## What we learned
+- how to rpi :D
+- la traffic is a nightmare
+- cabbage is spicy?
-- it's really hard to fall asleep on a leather couch
+- it's actually kinda hard to fall asleep on a leather couch

 ## What's next for Xplore
 - rideshares, food deliveries, (anything listed in the doc we don't end up implementing)